MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 > The default configuration for Dependency Tracker supports the Agile process.
 If your project(s) are based on a different process or you have customized your process, you may need to modify the configuration.
 See [Configure the Dependency Tracker](#configuration) later in this article.

 In addition, the following configuration or customization tasks should be performed:
-- Set up the area paths and teams that will participate in dependency tracking
+- Set up the area paths and teams that will participate in dependency tracking.
-- Configure iteration paths/sprints for the project and assign them to work items participating in dependency tracking - this is essential for the Timeline view to yield meaningful data
+- Configure iteration paths/sprints for the project and assign them to work items participating in dependency tracking.
+This task is essential for the Timeline view to yield meaningful data.
-- Customize your process as needed to support any additional work items or fields
+- Customize your process as needed to support any additional work items or fields.
 - [Configure the Dependency Tracker](#configuration) to support your business needs and address any customizations you've made.